KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 Multiplayer mode also adds a time limit that is based on the frequency of keystrokes.
 So long as you are frequently entering commands, the time limit will expire in approximately one hour.
 If players are not frequently entering keystrokes, the time limit can vary.

 There is a waiting period after the `gameplay_txid` is confirmed.
 This is an arbitrary number of blocks that is determined using blockchain-enforced randomization.
 This ensures that no player receives an unfair advantage via advanced knowledge of the start time.
+Game can be started only in 5 blocks after creation (game seed will be reaveled in gameinfo only after game startheight which can be found in gameinfo as well).

-If a player uses the `bailout` method, they are allowed to convert all their gold to `ROGUE` coins at a ratio of `1:0.001` each.
+If a player uses the `bailout` method, they are allowed to convert all their gold to `ROGUE` coins at a ratio of `ROGUE(satoshis) = gold * gold * dungeon_level_on_exit * 20` each.
 The conversion is facilitated using globally locked `ROGUE` coins.
 The funds in this global vault automatically accrue through asset-chain activity.
 In the event that there are not enough globally locked funds at the time the `bailout` method is executed, the player must simply wait until the funds are generated via automated methods.
 You can encourage this fund to grow more quickly by encouraging other players and people to transact using ROGUE, as transactions feed the fund.

 The most direct way to win the game is to obtain the `amulet` and return from the dungeon.
-The winner receives all of the buy-in ROGUE coins that were originally contributed, as well as `0.01` ROGUE coin for every in-game gold obtained.
+The winner receives all of the buy-in ROGUE coins that were originally contributed, as well as `ROGUE(satoshis) = gold * gold * dungeon_level_on_exit * 20` ROGUE coin for in-game gold obtained.

-With each player that survives, whether by winning or by bailing out, the player and all of his obtained items are retained on the blockchain.
-The character is a non-fungible asset that can be traded.
+With each player that survives (in both single-player and multi-player modes), whether by winning or by bailing out, the player with all of his obtained items are retained on the blockchain.
+The character and his inventory is a non-fungible asset that can be traded.
 The character can also be used in any future ROGUE game.
 To activate this character, use the character's `player_txid` value when executing the [register](../cryptoconditions/cc-rogue.html#register) method.

 ## newgame